 The Hoover Dam is one of the largest man-made structures in the world.
-At the time of its construction in the 1930’s it was most definitely a unicorn of a project.
+At the time of its construction in the 1930’s, it was most definitely a unicorn of a project.
 There was no other project out there like it.
-Today, the Hoover Dam provides yearly electricity to over 1.3 million people across Arizona and southern Nevada and California.
+Today, the Hoover Dam provides yearly electricity to over 1.3 million people across Arizona, southern Nevada, and California.

-The Hoover Dam was built for three main reasons: flood control, to provide irrigation water and to produce hydroelectric power.
-Flood control though, was the main reason that the Bureau of Reclamation decided to take on the projects.
+The Hoover Dam was built for three main reasons: flood control, to provide irrigation water, and to produce hydroelectric power.
+Flood control was the main reason the Bureau of Reclamation decided to take on the projects.
 Today, tourism is another bonus for the dam.
 Over 7 million people visit the dam every year.

 Between 1910 and 1970, numerous dams were built that ultimately reshaped the river, creating a complex flow of water reservoirs and diversions.

-The actual construction of the dam took place between 1931 – 1936 – right in the midst of the Great Depression.
+The actual construction of the dam took place between 1931 to 1936 – right in the midst of the Great Depression.
 It was overseen by Chief Engineer Frank Crow.

 The Six Companies Inc bid the equivalent of $674 million USD in today’s money to win the project.
 Their bid was almost $5 million less than the next bid, making them a clear choice for the project.

-Because the dam is in the middle of nowhere (or it was in the 1930’s) much of the labour was done by hand.
-Moving debris, drilling holes for explosives and levelling the foundation required constant work by laborers.
+Because the dam is in the middle of nowhere (or it was in the 1930s) much of the labor was done by hand.
+Moving debris, drilling holes for explosives, and leveling the foundation required constant work by laborers.